conjugateprior/austin-scratch/README.md

 # The austin Package

 This package is designed to fit wordfish and wordscores models.
-When this code is done it will replace hte package currently living on r-forge.
+When this code is done it will replace the package currently living on r-forge.

 ## TODO